prise-3d/pbrt-v3/README.md

 - `--images`: number of images with `n` samples expected as output
 - `--folder`: specific output folder (by default `temp`)
 - `--startindex`: specific image index to start with (if necessary to relaunch pbrt) and to not erase previously generated image
-- `--independent`: boolean which specifies if each generated image are independent or image convergence is used (samples merge at each new image generated)
+- `--independent`: boolean which specifies if each generated image are independent (by default) or image convergence is used (samples merge at each new image generated)
 - `--digit`: number of digits used when saving image index (if 5, index in filename is equal to `00001`)
 - `--normals`: boolean which specifies if normals map is saved after generating first image
 - `--zbuffer`: boolean which specifies if Z-Buffer is saved after generating first image
-- `--nn_model`: neural network model python script path if use of adaptive sampling.

 **Output information:**